 - Put in place a performance review system to monitor staff performance and base pay increases on this.

-- Be honest and open about your pay structure and why one employee may be being paid more than another if asked, but back this up with evidence that you are reviewing the overall structure and linking to performance.
+- Be honest and open about your pay structure and why one employee may be being paid more than another if asked, but back this up with evidence that you are reviewing the overall structure and linking it to performance.

 - Should you include salary in your recruitment adverts?